Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/warnings.md

 :::caution
-Note, as mentioned earlier, using `warn_error_options: error: "all"` will treat all current and future warnings as errors.
+Note, using `warn_error_options: error: "all"` will treat all current and future warnings as errors.

 This means that if a new warning is introduced in a future version of <Constant name="core" />, your production job may start failing unexpectedly.
 We recommend proceeding with caution when doing this in production environments, and explicitly listing only the warnings you want to treat as errors in production.
 :::